HITS-AIN/GPCC.jl/README.md

 ```
 The call returns three outputs:
-- the (local) optimum marginal likelihood reached by the optimiser.
+- the (local) optimum marginal likelihood `minopt` reached by the optimiser.
 - a function `pred` for making predictions.
 - the posterior distribution of the offset vector `posterioroffsetb` as an object of type [MvNormal](https://juliastats.org/Distributions.jl/stable/multivariate/#Distributions.MvNormal).

-We now show how to use function `pred` for making predictions.
+We now show how to use method `pred` for making predictions.

 ## 🔵 How to decide between candidate delays using `performcv`